Medical questions & health advice by board certified doctors

-"Can ibuprofen prevent Alzheimer's disease?
+"Can ibuprofen prevent Alzheimer's disease?"

 I read somewhere that taking one ibuprofen a day was actually a good preventive tool for keeping Alzheimer's at bay.
 Is this true?
 I'm 64 years old - is it too late for me to start?

 Retrospective studies are good at identifying associations, but they usually do not provide enough hard evidence for physicians to derive recommendations.
 So while this association is interesting, the vast majority of doctors would never place you on ibuprofen for this reason unless you had an extremely significant family history of the disease.
 Ibuprofen may have its beneficial effects.
 But if taken over the long term it may cause kidney failure and put you at higher risk for bleeding stomach ulcers.
 Thus, this type of preventative treatment, even if it pans out to be effective, would not be recommended in everyone.
 I suggest that you schedule an appointment with your primary care physician.
 You can discuss these recent studies and discuss the pros and cons of taking ibuprofen at your age and with any other health conditions you may have.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.